Ultimate Guide to Asbestos Exposure

 However, there are indications that you may have been exposed to asbestos and be experiencing one of the related diseases.
 We will look at these individually.

 Scarring of the delicate lung lining by asbestos fibers typically results in coughing, hacking, facial and neck swelling, a crackling sound when inhaling or exhaling, and difficulty swallowing.
 Because scar tissue is not nearly as effective at helping you breathe as lung tissue, its buildup within and around the lungs can also cause difficulty getting enough air.
 Shortness of breath in turn can contribute to hypertension.
 Other symptoms include deformation of the fingers, loss of weight and loss of appetite.
+Learn more about asbestosis.

 Unfortunately, this disease mirrors many other lung diseases, and often has symptoms that are quite mild, making it harder for doctors to detect the disease in patients until they reach the end of their lives.
 That makes it extra important to be cautious about these symptoms and get them checked out.
 Main symptoms of mesothelioma include coughing and wheezing, shortness of breath, chest and abdominal pain, fever and anemia, muscle weakness and/or pleural effusion.